Colorado’s Jared Polis Becomes First Openly Gay Governor In U.S. History

-U.S. Democrat Jared Polis just won the Colorado gubernatorial race, beating out Republican Walker Stapleton and becoming America's first openly gay governor.
+Democrat Jared Polis just won the Colorado gubernatorial race, beating out Republican Walker Stapleton and becoming the country’s first openly gay governor.

 Polis has served as the U.S. Representative for Colorado’s 2nd congressional district since 2009.
 In office, Polis has championed education reforms, LGBTQ+ rights, and environmental initiatives, including voting for funding for green public schools and sponsoring a bill prohibiting discrimination based on sexual identity.
 He’s also pro-choice and in support of marijuana legalization.
 Before his near-decade in Congress, he was a member of the Colorado State Board of Education from 2001 until 2007 as well as a successful entrepreneur, creating and selling three companies for more than $1 billion.